1,500km (one way)

 On the way to your final destination, Undara, you’ll pass through Forty Mile Scrub National Park.
 Despite its less-than-poetic name, the park features ancient volcanic flows, giant bottle trees and plenty of birdlife.
 Discover them all on a self-guided walk.

 Spend the night in a turn-of-the-century Queensland Rail carriage at Undara Experience, gateway to the Undara Lava Tubes in in the Undara Volcanic National Park.
 The recently restored railway carriages have been voted the most unique accommodation in Australia at the Australian Tourism Awards and are set along an original teamsters trail.

 Today, you’re staying out of the car and heading underground.
 The Undara Volcanic National Park is home to one of the world’s longest flows of lava originating from a single volcano, dating back some 190,000 years.
 The flow has created a vast network of lava tubes and underground caves.
 There are lovely moments of whimsy here … rainforest grows up through the rock where cave roofs have collapsed.
 Wallabies hop among the trees, and birds shelter in the canopy.
 Colonies of insectivorous bats roost in the overhangs.

 Access to the lava tubes are by guided tour only with multiple tours daily which must be booked.
 The Archway Explorer is a great introduction to the caves and, as it follows boardwalks, is suitable for all fitness levels.
-Those wanting a more physical challenge – think uneven surfaces, clambering over rocks – should consider the Active Explorer tour (April to September only).
+Those wanting a more physical challenge – think uneven surfaces, clambering over rocks – should consider the Wind Tunnel Explorer.

 Undara to Mount Surprise